SURYA-SEKHAR-DARIPA/segments-epam-java/README.md

 Please, implement the following methods of class [`Segment`](src/main/java/com/epam/rd/autotasks/segments/Segment.java):

 * constructor with start and end points as parameters\
-  Ensure that a created segment exists and is not degenerative which means that the start and the end of the segment is not the same point.
+  Ensure that a created segment exists and is not degenerative which means that the start and the end of the segment is not the same point.\
+  If it is, use `throw new IllegalArgumentException()` to raise an error.
 * `double length()`\
   Return length of the segment.
 * `Point middle()`\